Hitesh136/HASlider/README.md

 ## Usage

-Add UIView in interface builder and open it's identityinspector and set it's custom class as HASlider.
+Add UIView in interface builder and open its identityinspector and set its custom class as HASlider.

 ![](/Example/Resources/Images/ic_setup.png)
 ![](/Example/Resources/Images/ic_demo.png)